Introducing a new pricing policy without impacting customer relations.

 The first step was to align all key stakeholders on strategic objectives and then assess any gaps between employees’ and visitors’ perceptions of the current state of the visitor experience and the value that is provided.

-Next, Material co-created the ideal guest experience (customer journey) and developed an inspirational, emotionally engaging program for employees and leaders that connected the functional change in the admissions policy with the broader goal of elevating the customer experience.
+Next, we co-created the ideal guest experience and developed an inspirational, emotionally engaging program for employees and leaders that connected the functional change in the admissions policy with the broader goal of elevating the customer experience.

 In March 2018, the program was highlighted in a The New York Times article and has been put into place seamlessly with nearly all visitors paying the full admission price.